Evergreen Cemetery (Portland, Maine)

-Evergreen Cemetery is a garden style cemetery in the Deering neighborhood of Portland, Maine.
+Evergreen Cemetery is a garden-style cemetery on Stevens Avenue in the Deering neighborhood of Portland, Maine.
 With 239 acre of land, it is the largest cemetery in the state.
-Established in 1855 in what was then Westbrook, the cemetery is home to one of the state's most prominent collections of funerary art.
+Established in 1855, in what was then Westbrook, the cemetery is home to one of the state's most prominent collections of funerary art.
 The 140 acre historical portion of the cemetery was listed on the National Register of Historic Places in 1992.

 History

-The cemetery was established in 1855 in Saccarappa (Westbrook) and became the area's main cemetery after the Western Cemetery.
+The cemetery was established in 1855 in Saccarappa (Westbrook) and became the area's main cemetery after the Western Cemetery in downtown Portland.
 The original parcel appears to have been about 45 acre, which was repeatedly enlarged beginning about 1869.
 As of March 2011, only 110 acre were used for cemetery-related activities.
 The cemetery holds the records for Forest City Cemetery in South Portland.
 In April 2014, it was announced the cemetery would add an additional 800 to 1,000 gravesites near the main entrance while also adding a columbarium, which will hold cremated remains above ground.
 An estimated 60,000 to 70,000 people are interred in the cemetery.